2018-19 continues to be the season of Boston sports teams in championship games or series.

-It feels like ages ago when most of the country had a little empathy for the city that went through an 18-year title drought before the Red Sox won the World Series in 2004.
+It feels like ages ago when most of the country had a little empathy for the city that went through a title drought before the Patriots won the Super Bowl in 2001.
 Now it seems like there’s a parade of Duck Boats going down Boylston Street.

-The Red Sox and Patriots have been responsible for most of the titles since 2004, while the Bruins and Celtics have collected one each.
+The Red Sox and Patriots have been responsible for most of the titles since then, while the Bruins and Celtics have collected one each.

 The Bruins come off as a basic, Original Six team in this year’s Stanley Cup playoffs.
 They swept the Carolina Hurricanes, who swept the Islanders, who swept the Penguins.
 If there was ever such a thing as “Sweep-ception”, that’s it.